KustTeamWQW/ACKG-LLM/README.md

 Process the REBEL datast and run test.py

-## test  Framework:
+## Test  Framework:

 All adopt the large language model used by the 4bit quantization run.
-(It is recommended to use at least two graphics cards with 16 gigabytes of memory.)
+(It is recommended to use at least two graphics cards with 16 G of memory.)